An Expert Guide to Using Digital Platforms

 Scope and Versioning

-As time goes on, behind the scenes, AEC can replace the aging legacy systems with modern systems.
+As time goes on, behind the scenes, AEC can replace the ageing legacy systems with modern systems.
 Each modern system will have a Digital Adapter which allows the legacy system to be seamlessly replaced with a modern system without API users noticing the change.

 This means that one would expect the Digital Platform to change over time.
 Given the pace of change in modern businesses, this change may occur rapidly!
 As such, the Digital Platform should be developed iteratively, with each new iteration built to production standard and delivering valuable end-user functionality.
 The scope of each iteration should be understood in terms of the business objectives that it services.

 Click below to view the next chapter on how to architect cloud based platforms for digital systems integration.